CodyNicholson/Meme_Creator/README.md

 # Meme_Creator

-This is a meme creator I made to add value to my company in the form of entertainment
+This is a meme creator web application I made to add value to my company in the form of entertainment

+Follow this link to try it for yourself: https://codynicholson.github.io/Meme_Creator/

+It works on phones too, but your phone needs to be in landscape orientation (Not portrait)